Resources for Employees

 To have a disability you must be a person who 1) has a physical or mental impairment that substantially limits one or more major life activities, 2) has a record of a physical or mental impairment or 3) is regarded as having a physical or mental impairment that substantially limits one or more major life activities.
 For information about determining whether a person has a disability under the ADA, please visit http://www.jan.wvu.edu/corner/vol02iss04.htm.

-If you need a reasonable accommodation to perform your job duties here are the steps you and your supervisor or employer should take:
+If you need a reasonable accommodation to perform your job duties here are the steps you should take:

 - Monitor accommodations.
-It is your responsibility to notify your employer or supervisor if an accommodation is not working or needs to be adjusted.
+It is your responsibility to notify DSS and/or your supervisor if your accommodations are no longer working or they are no longer needed.

 If you need information about disclosure of your disability to your employer or supervisor, please view the Job Accommodation website for information.
 Resources on disability etiquette are available from http://www.jan.wvu.edu/links/disres.htm#Etiquette.